jun-uen0/articles/articles/docker/run_nginx_container/run_nginx_container_en.md

 ```shell
 docker run -p 3000:80 nginx
 ```
-② Confirm you successfully run the container
+② Confirm you successfully ran the container
 Access to http://localhost:3000/

 ## Thank you